Silesian Museum (Opava): Description

 The museum is the third largest museum in the Czech Republic and it has 2,400,000 artefacts.
 The museum cares for a number exhibits which are distributed at different locations.
 The museum is in charge of an arboretum, a large war memorial, a preserved fortification and a poet's birthplace.

 The war memorial

 The war memorial commemorates a large battle of the World War II between Nazi Germany and Russia and its allies.
 13,000 names are recorded there in the village of Hrabyně.
 These are not just the names of soldiers but also of civilians from Silesia and North Moravia lost during the war.

 The Hlučín-Darkovičky Czechoslovak Fortification Complex

 The complex, located in Hlučín, is a series of five different forfications that were designed to sit on the Czech border during the first half of the twentieth century.
-They are an important example of the defences availables during the World War II.
+They are an important example of the defences available during the World War II.
 These fortifications have been under the management of the Silesian museum since 1992.